SeyedMostafaHosseinian/material-tailwind-starter/README.md

 # material-tailwind-by-webpack
-this project is an example for use tailwind in pure ts porject and bundle it by webpack
+this project is an example for use material tailwind framwork in pure js porject and bundle it by webpack

 # scripts
 ```